What Is Shadow Data? Examples, Risks and How to Detect It

 Data Breach Risks Associated with Shadow Data

-The risks linked to shadow data are diverse and severe, ranging from potential exposure of sensitive data to compliance violations.
+The risks linked to shadow data are diverse and severe, ranging from potential data exposure to compliance violations.
 Uncontrolled shadow data poses a threat to data security, leading to data breaches, unauthorized access, and compromise of intellectual property.

 The Business Impact of Data Security Threats